tagpix — Combine Your Photos for Easy Access

 Depending on the replies you provide to input prompts, you can use this script to either extend an existing archive or make one anew, and can do both with the aid of another program:

 For an example of usage mode A, see the examples here and here.
 For additional usage-mode examples, see the full examples folder.
+For alternative file transfer modes, see version 2.1 release notes.

 This section collects smaller usage notes and tips.
 Some summarize earlier coverage.